apalache-mc/apalache/README.md

 Similar to TLC, before running the tool, you have to specify the input parameters.
-Since we do not have integration with the TLA+ Toolbox yet, we require all constants to initialized in a spec.
+Since we do not have integration with the TLA+ Toolbox yet, we require all constants to be initialized in a spec.
 There are two ways to do that.

-#### Option 1: Constants replaced with operators
+#### Option 1: Replace constants with operators
 For instance, assume your spec contains a constant ``N`` for the number of processes and a constant ``Values`` for the set of possible values: